alelom/python-package-folder/README.md

 ```

 **Methods:**
-- `create_temp_pyproject() -> Path`: Create temporary `pyproject.toml` with subfolder-specific configuration
+- `create_temp_pyproject() -> Path`: Use subfolder's `pyproject.toml` if it exists, otherwise create temporary `pyproject.toml` with subfolder-specific configuration
 - `restore() -> None`: Restore original `pyproject.toml` and clean up temporary files

-**Note**: This class automatically creates `__init__.py` files if needed to make subfolders valid Python packages.
-It also handles README files:
+**Note**: This class automatically:
-- If a README exists in the subfolder, it will be used instead of the parent README
+- **pyproject.toml handling**: If a `pyproject.toml` exists in the subfolder, it will be used (copied to project root temporarily).
+Otherwise, creates a temporary one from the parent configuration.
-- If no README exists in the subfolder, a minimal README with just the folder name will be created
+- **README handling**: If a README exists in the subfolder, it will be used instead of the parent README.
+If no README exists in the subfolder, a minimal README with just the folder name will be created.
+The original parent README is backed up and restored after the build completes.
-- The original parent README is backed up and restored after the build completes
+- **Package initialization**: Creates `__init__.py` files if needed to make subfolders valid Python packages.

 ## Development